ChariotEngine/Chariot/README.md

 ## Overview

 OS-specific instructions will follow.
-This section just gives a high level idea of what is required to build OpenAOE.
+This section just gives a high level idea of what is required to build Chariot.
 You'll need the following:

 1. [A Rust Compiler](https://www.rust-lang.org)
 2. GCC (via [MINGW](http://www.mingw.org/) if on Windows), or [Microsoft Visual C++](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx)